leoskinnertm/sandbox-fivem/readme.md

 ![Logo](https://i.ibb.co/Tm01NWq/banner.png)
 # Sandbox RP
-This is a heavily modified version of Mythic Framework for Sandbox RP.
-This is a custsom framework that uses a component system, all UI's are built in React.
-This codebase is being released with the full permissions of the original Mythic Framework authors Alzar & Dr Nick
+This is a heavily modified version of **Mythic Framework** for Sandbox RP.
+This is a custom framework that uses a component system, all UI's are built in React.
+This codebase is being released with the full permissions of the original Mythic Framework authors **Alzar & Dr Nick**

 **Support Discord** https://discord.gg/7MkRAjPkW2